LLM-Grounded Explainable AI for Supply Chain Risk Early Warning via Temporal Graph Attention Networks: Introduction

 Global supply chains are highly complex networks where disruptions at critical logistics nodes can cause cascading failures across the entire system.
 Maritime transport accounts for over 80 making port operations a critical component of modern supply chain networks.
 Maritime hubs, such as the Port of Los Angeles and Long Beach, serve as representative bottlenecks in these networks, facilitating a massive portion of international trade \cite{b1}.
 The systemic fragility of such supply chain nodes was underscored during recent global disruptions, where localized backlogs triggered worldwide delays and severe inventory shortfalls \cite{b2}.
 Because risks propagate rapidly from primary logistics hubs to inland freight networks and downstream manufacturing, providing supply chain managers and stakeholders with reliable, early predictive warnings is essential for proactive resource reallocation and risk mitigation.

 Predicting supply chain bottlenecks and localized risks is a fundamental spatiotemporal challenge.
 Traffic density and logistics throughput are governed by localized conditions and complex spatial interactions across the network.
 While classical time-series models like ARIMA or LSTM treat logistics nodes as independent entities, Graph Neural Networks (GNNs) naturally encode spatial dependencies by modeling locations as nodes connected through relational edges.
-Among these models, Graph Attention Networks (GATs) \cite{b6} allow each node to adaptively weight neighbor influence; their learnable attention coefficients provide a mechanism to weight neighbor contributions, offering a mathematical pathway to audit which spatial nodes most heavily drive a specific risk forecast.
+Among these models, Graph Attention Networks (GATs) \cite{b3} allow each node to adaptively weight neighbor influence; their learnable attention coefficients provide a mechanism to weight neighbor contributions, offering a mathematical pathway to audit which spatial nodes most heavily drive a specific risk forecast.

 However, a significant "explainability gap" persists in supply chain AI literature.
 Most current research prioritizes aggregate performance metrics (e.g., AUC, $F_1$) over actionable, node-level insights required by non-technical supply chain managers.
-While post-hoc methods like GNNExplainer \cite{b5} or SHAP \cite{b7} identify influential subgraphs, their outputs remain numerical and abstract.
+While post-hoc methods like GNNExplainer \cite{b4} or SHAP \cite{b5} identify influential subgraphs, their outputs remain numerical and abstract.
 Recent advances in Large Language Models (LLMs) for decision support offer a solution: by synthesizing structured evidence---such as feature z-scores and attention weights---LLMs can generate coherent, domain-specific early warning reports.
-To our knowledge, this work is the first to integrate attention-based spatial prediction with LLM-driven natural language explanations for supply chain risk early warning.
+To our knowledge, this work is the first to integrate attention-based spatial prediction with LLM-driven natural language explanations for supply chain risk early warning, while also addressing broader cost-performance considerations for managing LLM context length in deployed reasoning pipelines \cite{b6}.